 That is a terrible idea.
 And the reason is because, it leaves the most important aspect of hiking (walking) to chance.
 As you will read further on, you never want to leave things to chance when you go out there, no matter how easy your hike will be.

 You should always try new hiking shoes in the socks that you will hike with.
-Sometimes you may have to go up half a size, that’s fine.
+Sometimes, you may have to go up half a size, that’s fine.
 Put both shoes on and tie them properly.
 Walk around a bit and make sure that your toes don’t touch the front while they still have some space to move up and down in the toe box.
 Also check for any tightness on the sides.
-There are shoes for flat feet and there are models for high arched feet.
-Try at least 3 different pairs before you make a decision (ordering from the internet is a bad idea unless you’ve owned the same model before).
+There are shoes for flat feet and models for high arched feet.
+Try at least 3 different pairs before you make a decision (ordering from the internet is a bad idea unless you’ve owned, or at least physically tried the same model before).

-If there is a ramp in the shop try walking it down.
+If there’s a ramp in the shop, try walking it down.
 Many times a seemingly comfortable boot will wreck your foot on a downhill by allowing it to move forth, which will make your toes touch the front.
 That’s why sometimes a pair that seems the most comfortable initially might not be the perfect for your foot shape.

 Choose the Right Trail for You